FirecrackerSharp/FirecrackerSharp.github.io/docs/getting-started/environment-setup.md

 After installing the VM, **enable nested virtualization for the VM** so that it has KVM access.
 This will depend on which hypervisor you're using.
 Then, run `lsmod | grep kvm` to ensure KVM is accessible inside the VM.

+## 3. A Linux bare metal server

+If it's your own hardware:

+1. Find the server's IP via `ip addr`
+2. Give it a static DHCP lease through the router
+3. Install an SSH server like shown in section 2
+4. Enable virtualization, install KVM like in preceding sections

+If you're using a cloud provider, [refer to Firecracker's development team's recommendations](https://github.com/firecracker-microvm/firecracker/blob/main/docs/dev-machine-setup.md#cloud).
+It'll cost a fair amount to get a bare metal server in the cloud, but it's generally worth it if you can.

-## 3. WSL2 with nested virtualization and SSH
+## 4. WSL2 with nested virtualization and SSH

 **Warning:** WSL is a pretty specific type of Linux VM and you may encounter issues using it for nested virtualization you wouldn't have with a conventional VM made in Hyper-V, VirtualBox or VMWare.
 If possible, opt for a traditional VM instead when running Windows.
 The WSL + SSH approach hasn't been thoroughly tested and we don't provide official support for it.